FanJups/joining-trivago/TECHNICAL_QUESTIONS.md

 # IDE
  3) Which IDE are you using ?
 I use STS of eclipse because it has spring initializer built-in

+# CI
+ 4) Which Continuous Integration tool do you use ?
+Jenkins or Travis CI

+# Code management
+ 5) Do you use maven or gradle ?
+Both

+ 6) Wich tool do you use for code coverage ?

+ 7) Do you use Sonarcloud ?